-We love spending summer at home and know many of you would thoroughly enjoy it too.
-Our home is on a mountain slope at 6600 feet.
-The average Sept.
-1 high is 73 and the average low is 43 degrees.
-Humidity is always low and that makes our weather truly delightful.
-Our ten acres border the national forest and is the perfect place to summer.
-Our property is alive with birds who are attracted to our sunflower seed feeders and water drips.
+We love being at our mountain home and know many of you would thoroughly enjoy it too.
+Our home is adjacent to the lodgepole pine forest on a mountain slope at 6600 feet.
+Our ten acres border the national forest that begins right behind our garage and that makes it a super place for wildlife photography.
+Our property is alive with birds who are attracted to our sunflower seed feeders and reflection pools with water drips.